turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ### Introducing an Adapter

-The adapter will eventually talk to the remote service, but the first step is to use this adapter to talk to the Rating model.
+The adapter will eventually talk to the remote service, but the first step is to use this adapter to talk to the `Rating` model.

-Create a new file in `app/models/ratings_repository.rb`.
-Put a simple ruby object in it.
-We'll move all references to the `Rating` class from the controllers and other models into this class.
+Create a new file `app/models/ratings_repository.rb` and stub a `RatingsRepository` class.We'll migrate all usages of the `Rating` class from the controllers and other models to point to this class.

 There are three files that talk directly to the `Rating` model.